 Huawei’s U.S. trouble started in 2012 when lawmakers issued a report warning that the company’s equipment could be used to spy on Americans.
 Since then, major U.S. telecoms have for the most part steered clear of the firm.
 The company and Chinese leaders deny the U.S. claims.

 Both the Commerce and Treasury departments subpoenaed the company over possible violations of U.S. sanction laws.
 Earlier this year, AT&T walked away from a deal to sell Huawei cellphones to U.S. customers.

 Canadian authorities on Wednesday confirmed the arrest of the Meng Wanzhou, the chief financial officer of Chinese tech giant Huawei Technologies, while she was transiting in Vancouver on Saturday.
 Meng now faces possible extradition to the United States on charges that could relate to suspected violations of U.S. trade sanctions on Iran, according to law enforcement sources cited by Canadian media.

-The reason being – the ban by the Americans shows how vulnerable non US tech companies are when their core engine is running on US derived ecosystem such as Google.
-This is so even though Android is an open source and is not restricted by politics from both nations.
-As compared to other China based companies, it was highly noticeable with Huawei:-
+The reason being – the ban by the Americans shows how vulnerable non-US tech companies are when their core engine is running on US derived ecosystem such as Google.
+This is so even though Android is open-source and is not restricted by politics from both nations.
+As compared to other China-based companies, it was highly noticeable with Huawei:-

 Huawei is the hostage of Google.
 When it comes to the operation system for its smartphone devices, that is.